 Food & Drink

 Big bonus traveling on BA in Premium Economy is that you get ClubWorld standard meals (with fewer choices) served on proper crockery with a real napkin.
 You also usually get a welcome drink and another round of drinks with the meal, along with tea and coffee during/after the meal.

 My latest flight departed from Kuala Lumpur quite late at 11:05 PM and was flying into London Heathrow (LHR) so the meals on board were dinner and breakfast.
 After taking off, I was offered drinks.
 I chose white wine and was offered 2 small bottles of them.
 Sure, don’t mind if I do!

 The dinner service began shortly after we took off.
 British Airways claims that the main course of the Premium Economy meals will be from the business class menu.
 I had the Grilled Indonesian red snapper as my main.
 The starter was a generous serving of shrimp salad, and the dessert was a mixed berry crumble with creme anglaise.
 I was also offered some bread, although the stewardess could not explain what type of bread it was.
 The food was decent, but nothing spectacular.

 I woke up shortly before breakfast and felt refreshed.
 Soon, the breakfast service began (pictured above).
-The choice of mains was between a full English breakfast or omelettes.
+The choice of mains was between a full English breakfast or omelets.
 I chose the latter.
-The omelettes were served with potatoes, mushrooms and half a tomato.
-There was also a chocolate chip muffin, strawberry yoghurt, a small cup of orange juice and coffee or tea.
+The omelets were served with potatoes, mushrooms and half a tomato.
+There was also a chocolate chip muffin, strawberry yogurt, a small cup of orange juice and coffee or tea.
 Just like dinner, the food was decent, but nothing spectacular.